Discover the Magic of Morocco

 Trip Itinerary

-Day 3: Today, we will wake up early for the sunrise hot air balloon experience, visit the Madrasa Ben Youssef, an architectural treasure nestled in the heart of the old Medina of Marrakech.
+Day 3 (Oct 11): Today, we will wake up early for the optional sunrise hot air balloon experience, followed by a lavish breakfast in the desert.
+Next, we’ll head to the Madrasa Ben Youssef, an architectural treasure nestled in the heart of the old Medina of Marrakech.
 The Madrasa Ben Youssef echoes the sounds of a glorious past and embodies an invaluable historical significance.
 It transports visitors to a fascinating era where art, knowledge, and culture flourished.
-The Ben Youssef Medersa was constructed by Sultan Abdullah Al-Ghaleb Assaadi between the years 1564 and 1565.
-And yes, we will have time to shop in the souks today afternoon!
+The Ben Youssef Madrasa was constructed by Sultan Abdullah Al-Ghaleb Assaadi between the years 1564 and 1565.
+After lunch, rest in the hotel.

-Day 5: Hike the Monkey Fingers trail in the Dades Valley.
-Today I have planned a 4 hour hike for us to further explore around the Dades valley.
+Day 5 (Oct 13): Hike the Monkey Fingers trail in the Dades Valley.
+Today I have planned a 4-5 hour hike for us to further explore around the Dades valley.
 Monkey fingers are unique rock formations that look like digits of a monkey’s hand.
 We will enjoy the valley and the canyon and the beautiful views of the rock formations before we visit a nomadic family in their caves for a cup of tea and discover how they are living in this area of the high Atlas Mountains.
-After that we will have lunch and free time at the hotel.

-Day 7: Sunrise camel ride, sand boarding, lunch with a Berber family, ATV riding on the dunes, stargazing.
+Day 7 (Oct 15): Enjoy a sunrise camel ride on the dunes, or a leisure morning.
 After breakfast in the riad/hotel, we will start an explorative journey of the area, with a visit to the Gnawa people, originally slaves brought from Sudan, to experience their music and lifestyle.
-After that, we will drive to a desert area where we will have the opportunity to meet the nomad families still living in Berber tents and explore their way of life.
+After that, we will drive to a desert area where we will have the opportunity to meet the nomad families still living in Berber tents and meet and learn their way of life.
 Today we will immerse further in the Moroccan way of life by sharing a meal (Berber pezza) with a local family.
 We may also visit the souk in Rissani, a traditional town which was the origin of the ruling family in Morocco and the meeting place of the Caravans that traded as far as Timbuctou in Mali.
 Spend the night glamping under the stars.

-Day 10: Departure for Fes-Saiss International Airport or Casablanca airport
+Day 10 (Oct 18): Departure for Fes-Saiss International Airport or Casablanca airport.

 Transportation & Accommodations